-Indiana’s agricultural bounty tastes best right from the source.
 Many of Indiana’s orchards and farms offer tours that provide behind-the-scenes glimpses at harvesting and the opportunity to sample the fresh produce on-site.
-The Farm to Table™ Culinary Trail offers group-friendly activities and dining experiences with Midwestern hospitality.
+The Farm to Table™ Culinary Trail, created by the Indiana Foodways Alliance, offers group-friendly activities and dining experiences ripe with Midwestern hospitality.

-Begin at Huber’s Orchard and Winery A in the town of Borden.
+Begin at Huber’s Orchard & Winery (A) in the town of Borden.
 Currently in its seventh generation of ownership, the property includes an award-winning distillery, farmers’ market and winery that produces over 30 unique brands.
 Groups can embark on a winery tour, sample distilled whiskey and gin in the expansive barn loft or ride a tractor through the Hubers’ fields.

-Continue north to the town of Bruceville and the Big Peach B, a family-owned farm market that is open daily May through October.
+Continue northwest to the town of Bruceville and The Big Peach (B), a family-owned farm market that is open daily May through October.
 After you admire the 20-foot peach (a classic roadside attraction accompanied with a Washington Monument replica), take your group inside for a market that sells fresh produce, local honey and homemade pies.

-For a quirky agritourism tour in northeastern Indiana, Sechler’s Pickle Factory F offers a tour and samples.
+For a quirky agritourism tour in northeastern Indiana, Sechler’s Pickles (F) offers a tour and samples.
 Groups will see how cucumbers are pickled in vats of salt brine before being sliced and sorted, and a separate room demonstrates how sweet and candied pickles are created.

-Finally, settle in for a hearty family-style meal in the adjacent Blue Gate Restaurant & Bakery G. This traditional Amish spread encourages diners to pass food from communal serving dishes and enjoy fried chicken, mashed potatoes and farm-fresh vegetables.
-Almost every ingredient—from the fruit pie filling to the salad greens—is locally sourced, and meat comes from local farms.
+Finally, settle in for a hearty family-style meal in the adjacent Blue Gate Restaurant & Bakery (G).
+This traditional Amish spread encourages diners to pass food from communal serving dishes and enjoy fried chicken, mashed potatoes and farm-fresh vegetables.
+Almost every ingredient—from the fruit pie filling to the meat and the salad greens—is locally sourced for this farm to table experience.